filrak/vsf/docs/rfc/core.md

 We can define what objects are rreturned by hooks but their properties will be different depending on a platform.
 This way we can make maintanance of multiple themes easier and have some shared formats between each fo them so it's much easier for developers to work with different integrations.

-For exampel we can agree that `useProduct` hook is always returning `product`, `category` `childProducts` and `parentProduct` objects (some of them can be `null`).
+For example we can agree that `useProduct` hook is always returning `product`, `category` `childProducts` and `parentProduct` objects (some of them can be `null`).
 Their properties will be different depending on a platform but "migration" will only require changing property names between the same entities.

 Same for API Clients - we can expect them to utilize axios so we have a common way of configuring them [via `setup` method](./api-client.md#api) but returned entities can be different for every integration.